elidoran/node-nuc/README.md

 in an inuitive hierarchy.
 This allows users and systems to configure values for apps/modules in simple text files as well as override them with CLI args.

+Also provides a `nuc` command, installed globally, to review configuration values and set them at specific levels in the hierarchy.

 ## Install

 ```sh